monostable/kitnic-gitlab-config/opt/gitlab/embedded/service/gitlab-rails/doc/ci/yaml/README.md

 ### cache

+>
+**Notes:**
-> Introduced in GitLab Runner v0.7.0.
+- Introduced in GitLab Runner v0.7.0.
+- Prior to GitLab 9.2, caches were restored after artifacts.
+- From GitLab 9.2, caches are restored before artifacts.

 `cache` is used to specify a list of files and directories which should be cached between jobs.
 You can only use paths that are within the project